 If the first drugs don't provide the adequate relief, the doctor will likely prescribe a corticosteroid, which is rapid-acting anti-inflammatory agent.
 Corticosteroids tend to provide rapid relief of symptoms along with a significant decrease in inflammation.
 However, because of side effects associated with their long-term use, corticosteroids are used only to treat flare-ups and are not used for maintaining remission.

 Immune modifying agents are the next drugs to be used if corticosteroids fail or are required for prolonged periods.
 These medications are not used in acute flare-ups, because they may take as long as 2 to 3 months to take action.
-Examples of immunosuppressives are Azathioprine and 6-mercaptopurine.
+These medications target the immune system, which releases the inflammation-inducing chemicals in the intestine walls, rather than treating the inflammation directly.
+Examples of the most common immunosuppressives are Azathioprine (Imuran) and 6-mercaptopurine, or 6-MP (Purinethol).

+Biologic therapies are antibodies that target the action of certain other proteins that cause inflammation.
 Infliximab (Remicade) is a drug approved by the FDA to treat moderate to severe Crohn's disease when standard medications have been ineffective.
 It belongs to a class of drugs known as anti-TNF agents.
 TNF (tumor necrosis factor) is produced by white blood cells and is believed to be responsible for promoting the tissue damage that occurs with Crohn's disease.
-Other anti-TNF agents approved for Crohn's disease are Cimzia (certolizumab), Humira (adalumimab), and Tysabri (natalizumab).
+Other anti-TNF agents approved for Crohn's disease are certolizumab (Cimzia), and adalimumab (Humira).
 Remicade, Humira, Cimzia, and Simponi are anti-TNF drugs currently approved by the FDA for ulcerative colitis.
-Anti-TNF drugs are part of a group of medications called biologics.
-Another biologic used to treat Crohn's disease is Entyvio.
+An alternative to anti-TNF treatment are biologics that target integrin, two of which are arenatalizumab (Tysabri) and vedolizumab (Entyvio).
+They are used to treat Crohn's.